opensafely/os-demo-research/rmarkdown/Rdemo.md

 OpenSAFELY is a secure analytics platform for electronic health records in the NHS, created to deliver urgent research during the global COVID-19 emergency.
-It is now successfully delivering analyses across more than 24 million patients’ full pseudonymised primary care NHS records, with more to follow shortly.
+It is now successfully delivering analyses across more than 58 million patients’ full pseudonymised primary care NHS records.

 All our analytic software is open for security review, scientific review, and re-use.
 OpenSAFELY uses a new model for enhanced security